mfem/mfem/.gitlab/README.md

 Scripts specific to the CI only are in `.gitlab/scripts`.
-It is best practice to keep scripts outside the CI configuration (no bash scripts embedded in a yaml file) because it helps with readability, maintance and also with transition to another CI system.
+It is best practice to keep scripts outside the CI configuration (no bash scripts embedded in a yaml file) because it helps with readability, maintenance and also with transition to another CI system.

 **NOTE**